Creating a Career Development Plan: Tips and Strategies

 - What are my current soft and technical skills?

-- What have been my successes up to now?
+- What were my achievements to date?

-- What are some areas I believe I could improve on?
+- What are the things I think I could improve on?

 Set Out Your Long-Term Goals

-- Where do you see me in five or 10 years?
+- Where do I see myself in five or 10 years?

-- What work roles are aligned with my passions?
+- What career paths align with my passions?

 Create Short-Term Goals